smertiens/AtraxiFlow/doc/source/manual/nodes.rst

      - Description
      - Required
    * - msg
-     - The message to output
+     - If this is set, the node will output this message
-     - No (defaults to '')
+     - No (defaults to None)
+   * - res
+     - If this is set to a resource identifier the node will output the resources contents (see also :ref:`resfilters`)

 Example
 -------